Shariq2003/GFG-API/README.md

 # GFG Public API

-GFG Public API API is a Node.js application that fetches user data from GeeksforGeeks (GFG) using Puppeteer.
+GFG Public API is a Node.js application that fetches user data from GeeksforGeeks (GFG) using Puppeteer.
 This API allows you to retrieve details like user profile, rank, coding scores, solved problems, and more.

 ## Features